island or Iceland or Ireland?

 The "s" in "island" is silent.
 The word "island" is pronounced /aɪˈlənd/, with stress on first syllable.

-Notice that island begins with a small letter, but Iceland and Ireland begin with a capital letter.
+Notice that island usually begins with a small letter, but Iceland and Ireland always begin with a capital letter.
 They begin with a capital letter because they are names.

 The word Iceland is the name of a country (sometimes called Republic of Iceland).
 However, the country of Iceland is also an island, because it is surrounded by water (the North Atlantic Ocean).

 Note too that "Iceland" begins with a capital "I" because it is a name.

 The word "Iceland" is pronounced /aɪsˈlənd/, with stress on first syllable.

 Ireland is the name of an island to the west of Great Britain.
 The island of Ireland contains two political units: